 |the most delicious teardrop trailer of them all|

 My brother, Kevin, and I had a fun trip to the Adirondacks to check out the east coast gathering of teardrop trailers.
 They are even cuter in person.
-I kind of wanted to swallow one whole.
+I wanted to swallow one whole.
 Unfortunately they might be a little too tiny for my two-month winter vacation home on wheels.
 So the research continues: cargo trailer conversions, vintage "canned ham" trailers, vanagons...

 I was consumed with discomfort, but even more intense than the physical distress was the emotional fear.
-A little backstory (pun partially intended): In 2006, I herniated a disc in my back.
+A little backstory (pun intended): In 2006, I herniated a disc in my back.
 And for the next two, interminable years I experienced frequent episodes of awful back, leg, and foot pain.
 The pain was especially hard to manage since I can't take ibuprofen and my body rejects harder-core drugs like morphine derivatives.
-(Thank god for nerve block injections - they were the only thing that made a difference!
-I highly recommend them for those who've exhausted all other pain relief avenues.)
+(Thank god for nerve block injections - they were the only thing that made a difference.
+I highly recommend them for those who've exhausted all other pain relief options.)

-So when my back broke down in Kevin and Rebecca's living room, I was totally and completely terrified that I'd just been sentenced to another two years of debilitating pain.
+So when my back broke down in Kevin and Rebecca's living room, I was terrified that I'd just been sentenced to another two years of debilitating pain.
 Just when I'd decided that it's time to reclaim my life, health struggles be damned.
 But when I'd damned the struggles I had not included back pain in the inventory.
 That's a whole other ball game.

 |Kevin next to one of the most adorable "canned ham" trailers we met|